32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 29. Egg salad box

 Running out of ideas for a creative lunch?
 Good old egg salad comes to the rescue every time.
 You can quickly boil some eggs while you prepare the other ingredients.
-Incorporating some lettuce, veggies, and salad dressing will round out your egg salad.
-You can also include some berry fruits or chocolate chips to make a satisfying dessert to a protein-filled meal.
+Add some lettuce, veggies, and salad dressing to round out your egg salad.
+100g of egg salad with mayonnaise dressing is a good source of energy, protein, and essential micronutrients like iron and calcium (24).
+You can include some berries or chocolate chips to make a satisfying dessert for a protein-filled meal.

 30. Creative cuts box